All-inclusive Recreational Opportunities

 Additional improvements soon to be constructed at Northview Park include an entrance feature with inspirational baseball quotes that also honors donors and an all-inclusive playground complete with a ZipKrooz® by Landscape Structures.

-Snyder & Associates donated a variety of professional services to prepare design and construction documents for the park improvements.
+Snyder & Associates donated a variety of professional services to prepare design and construction documents for park improvements including ADA compliance review and analysis, topographic survey, gravity sewer design and operation, signage and monuments, park planning and design, master planning, and sports field design.
 Fundraising to cover the $1.8 million project cost continues.
 To help bring awareness to the project, Snyder & Associates created display boards on exhibit at Urbandale City Hall and Polk County Public Works.
 A 3-D model was also produced and used to create an informational video, which provided the public with a virtual tour of the finished project during construction.

 This project is the result of collaboration with Polk County, the City of Urbandale, the Urbandale Miracle League with representatives from Urbandale Community Action Network (UCAN), the Courage League, and local residents since 2014.